 If periodic backups are enabled, for either drafts or action groups, these periodic backups will be created in the background when the selected interval has been exceeded.
 Exactly when those backups will be run depends on how often you launch and use Drafts.

-Note: If you enable periodic backups, it is general only needed on one of your devices.
+Note: If you enable periodic backups, it is generally only needed on one of your devices.
 For example, if you use Drafts most often on your iPhone, you might enable periodic backup on that device - and NOT on your iPad.

 Backup files can be reimported into Drafts.
 When importing a backup file, the data (drafts or action groups) will be imported as new data, not replace any existing data, so be careful not to create duplicate data.
 If you need assistance with a restore strategy, please contact support.

-- All export files may be re-imported into drafts by visiting the Files app, browsing to the file and selecting “Copy to Drafts”.
+- All export files may be re-imported into drafts by visiting the Files app, browsing to the file, and selecting “Copy to Drafts”.

 - Action Groups are backed up as individual files with “.draftsActionGroup” extensions.
 These are in a native compressed format, but can be re-imported into Drafts at any time.

 - Drafts does not currently perform clean up of older backup files.
-If periodic back ups are enabled, you may wish to periodically clean up the
+If periodic backups are enabled, you may wish to periodically clean up the

 /Drafts/Backupsfolder in iCloud Drive.